I saw the girls at school yesterday. They were being dropped off by a social worker and were a couple cars ahead of us in the drop-off line.

 But the ODD, PTSD, possible RAD, anxiety, depression, and more were pulling our home apart.

 So here's my confession.
 I don't miss the girls.

 I'm trying to not feel guilty about that.
 Every single person that knows our story has told me we did the "right thing".
 It's a difficult concept for me.
 I read so many adoption blogs from moms that are sticking by their kids through all that same garbage.
 I know that multiple moves on foster kids is really hard on them.
 I struggle with the guilt.

 I'm not putting this post out there so I can get a bunch more of replies telling me we did the right thing.
 I'm saying this to simply be honest.
 Fostering is different from adoption.
 I'm going to allow myself that one "out".
 My husband and I agreed that we would not foster to the detriment of our legal family.
 The warning signs were there and we couldn't ignore them.
 Disruption of the placement seemed like the smartest thing for both our family and the overall safety of the girls as well.

 For what it's worth, we want to stay involved in the girls' lives if it's possible.
 I'm not sure if they're capable of making the distinction of why they could still see me but they can't live with me.
 I'm hoping that with the help of their therapist they might be able to do just that.
 Because - after we disrupted this placement last Saturday - people in our agency and CPS worked a minor miracle and the girls still get to see the wonderful therapist they had been seeing while in our care.
 I'm not sure that would have happened if we hadn't disrupted.

-Is it possible or probable that Precious and DramaQ will one day receive the help that they need in a more therapeutic environment?
+Is it possible or probable that TurtleTurtle and MissArguePants will one day receive the help that they need in a more therapeutic environment?